 "I've learned that a man can take what he has, no matter how little, and make from it what he wants.
 Death Valley brought life to me -- and I brought life to Death Valley!"

-Eventually, when Elias attempted to lease or purchase this land, he discovered that it was not for sale.
+Eventually, when Elias attempted to lease or purchase this land, he discovered it was not for sale.
 Not purchasable, that is, with normal currency.
 Congress, he discovered, set aside the land for Veteran homesteading.
-The law provided that the land could only be purchased with the Civil War script that was issued by the federal government to discharged soldiers after the U.S. Civil war.
+The law provided that the land could only be purchased with the Civil War script.
+The federal government issued a Civil War script to discharged soldiers after the U.S. Civil war.
 Nearly all such currency had long been lost or hidden away in museums.

-Elias, however, remembered that his grandfather was a civil war veteran, and recalled seeing odd-looking coupons framed in his parents' home.
-He returned to Nebraska and found $2,000.00 worth of Civil War Script currency which was the exact amount required to purchase the property.
+Elias, however, remembered that his grandfather was a civil war veteran and recalled seeing odd-looking coupons framed in his parents' home.
+He returned to Nebraska and found $2,000.00 worth of Civil War Script currency which was the exact amount required to purchase it.

 He and his wife Betty raised a small amount of capital and set out to build a town with 2 1/2 miles of railroad trackage and ties from the abandoned Tonopah & Tidewater Railroad.
 Transformed from a penniless cripple to a vibrant and productive man, Elias successfully built a small desert empire.